 I had a positive, life-changing impact on this man’s life, and he on mine, and we are the better for it.

 After some time, that glimmer of hope entered my heart again and eventually I was able to fully release him and move forward.

 Following these steps will enable you to move through the break up/divorce with more grace.
 You’ll be able to appreciate the gift of your time spent together and move forward towards giving and receiving your heart’s deepest desire…love.

-If you are struggling to heal from a terrible break-up or divorce, Kelly Ann Garnett can help.
-She works with clients to feel happy and hopeful again.
-Contact her now for a free session.
+If you are struggling to heal from a terrible break-up or divorce, I can help.
+I work with clients to feel happy and hopeful again.
+Contact me now for a free session.